Construction has now begun and we are expecting project completion by the fall of 2026.

 Call us at 208.452.2000, stop by 319 SW 3rd St, Fruitland, Monday-Friday 8am-5pm or click the button below to enter your address.

 Farmers Mutual Telephone Company is expanding into Nyssa, Oregon, bringing fiber optic internet to locations on Gamble Island.
-We will add updates as the project expands.
-Construction is set to begin September, 2025.
+Construction has begun, working from Gamble Island back towards the underpass and Snake River bridge.
+Updates will be added as the construction process proceeds.

 A birds-eye view of Nyssa, Oregon.